What Is Dermatitis?

-Chronic recurrent discrete coin-shaped red areas covered with exudates and crust over the limbs and trunk of the middle aged due to as yet unknown causative factors.
+Discoid eczema is a chronic recurrent discrete coin-shaped red area covered with exudates that crust over the limbs and trunk of the middle-aged due to unknown causative factors.
 Sometimes, it is very difficult to distinguish discoid eczema from psoriasis.

 Treatment for Acute Stage:

-Normal saline or potassium permanganate (1:10,000 dilution) compresses or soaks are given to wash away serous discharge, crust and debris and it also helps to reduce oozing and inflammation.
+Normal saline or potassium permanganate (1:10,000 dilution) compresses or soaks are given to wash away serous discharges, crust, and debris, and it also helps to reduce oozing and inflammation.
 Calamine lotion should not be used.
-In case of discharge avoid ointment or cream, corticosteroids in lotion form may be used.
+In case of discharge, avoid ointments or creams.
+Corticosteroids can be given in lotion form.

 Treatment for Subacute Stage:

-When there is no oozing or discharge or in cases of subacute or dry eczemas, corticosteroid cream is to be applied locally twice a day.
-Local antibiotic cream with or without corticosteroid, is helpful where bacteria is present.
+When there is no oozing or discharge or in cases of subacute or dry eczemas, corticosteroid cream can be applied twice a day locally.
+Local antibiotic cream with or without corticosteroid is helpful where bacteria is present.